AVI50222 Diploma of Aviation (Commercial Pilot Licence - Aeroplane)

 - An Australian Security Identification Card (ASIC)

-The Commercial Pilot Licence course builds on the skills you have acquired from your previous training including:
+The Commercial Pilot Licence course builds on the foundational skills you have acquired from your previous training including:

 - Radio Procedures